New Riemannian preconditioned algorithms for tensor completion via polyadic decomposition: Experiments

 In this section, we carry out numerical experiments for tensor completion using the proposed algorithms and several existing algorithms in the related work.
 Details of these algorithms are as follows.

-The proposed algorithms: Algorithm~\ref{alg:generic-rgd} is labeled as Precon~RGD and the RCG algorithm is labeled as Precon~RCG.
-Depending on the stepsize selection method, these algorithms are labeled with a descriptor in terms of (i) (linemin) for the stepsize rule~\eqref{def:ls-linemin}, (ii) (Armijo) for the Armijo line search method~\eqref{eq:ls-armijo}, and (iii) (RBB) for the Barzilai--Borwein stepsize~\eqref{eq:stepsize_bb}.
+The proposed Algorithm~\ref{alg:generic-rgd} is labeled as Precon~RGD and the proposed RCG algorithm is labeled as Precon~RCG.
+Depending on the stepsize selection method, these algorithms are labeled with a descriptor (i) \revj{line minimization} (linemin) for the stepsize rule~\eqref{def:ls-linemin}, and (ii) Riemannian Barzilai--Borwein (RBB) for~\eqref{eq:stepsize_bb}. \revj{We choose to restrict ourselves to linemin and RBB in our experiments, since they appear to show better performances in practice and are easier to use than the Armijo line search rule; see Appendix~\ref{appssec:comp} for a detailed discussion.}

 Euclidean gradient descent (Euclidean~GD) and nonlinear conjugate gradient (Euclidean~CG) algorithms refer to the algorithms using the Euclidean gradient~\eqref{eq:def-egrad} in the definition of the search directions on $\man$.
 The stepsize selection rules are the same as the proposed algorithms; these algorithms are implemented along with the proposed algorithms in the source code.
-INDAFAC is a damped Gauss-Newton method for CPD-based tensor completion proposed by Tomasi and Bro~\cite{tomasi2005parafac}.
+INDAFAC is a damped Gauss--Newton method for CPD-based tensor completion proposed by Tomasi and Bro~\cite{tomasi2005parafac}.
 CP-WOPT~\cite{acar2011scalable} is a nonlinear conjugate gradient algorithm for CPD-based tensor completion.
 AltMin~\cite{guan2020alternating} is an alternating minimization algorithm for CPD-based tensor completion, which uses the linear CG for each of the least squares subproblems.

 KM16 refers to a Riemannian optimization algorithm proposed by Kasai and Mishra~\cite{kasai2016low} for tensor completion with a fixed Tucker rank.
 The Riemannian gradient in this algorithm is defined under a metric selected through Riemannian preconditioning on the manifold corresponding to a (fixed-rank) Tucker decomposition.
 In this algorithm, the tensor candidate is represented by a tuple of factor matrices and a core tensor via the Tucker decomposition.
 In our experiments on third-order tensors, this algorithm is labeled as KM16~$(r_1, r_2, r_3)$, according to the Tucker rank $(r_1,r_2,r_3)$ with which it is tested.
 Note that the dimension of the search space of KM16 is $\sum_{i=1}^{k} \left(m_i r_i - r_i^2\right) + \prod_{i=1}^{k} r_i$, which is different than the dimension of $\man$ (search space of the CPD/PD-based algorithms); In particular, the difference in these dimensions is marginal when $r_i\approx R$ for $i=1,2,3$, with $R\ll \min(m_1,\dots, m_k)$.